jsteenbeeke/jsteenbeeke.github.io/recruiters.md

  * At least 27 paid vacation days, preferably more
  * Free diet soda
  * A liberal policy to compensation of employee expenses

+### We have a soccer table / bean bag chairs!

+Your point being?

+#### That's a secondary benefit, right?

+No, that's furniture.

+#### But...

+Look, if you need trivial stuff like that to make your job opening look interesting then, sorry to say this, your job **isn't** interesting.

+### We have friday afternoon "borrels"!

+So do 99% of all companies I've seen recently.
+Generally speaking they pale in comparison to the monthly "borrel" at my current job.

 ## Your company has a sensible approach to agile development